f5devcentral/nginx-one-lab/docs/README.md

 1. On the right, provide a name then select "Create" on the bottom.
 Your new item is now created.
     ![New Config Sync Group](media/lab5-2.png)

 You can now explore your Config Sync Group by selecting your item.
 After you select it, there are two tabs named "Details" and "Configuration".
-The configuration defined in this group will be used as the main NGINX config to use for all NGINX instances added to this group.
+The configuration defined in this group will be used as the one NGINX config to use for all NGINX instances in this group.
 Notice this is empty when you first create a Config Sync Group.
 There are two ways to handle the initial configuration.

 1. When you add the first NGINX instance, the config from the NGINX instance will be used as the config for your Config Sync Group.
 We will be using this option for this lab.
 1. You can manually define it before you add any NGINX instances.